Moment-sequence transforms: Multivariable generalizations

-preserves positivity on $\bp_N(\R)^m$ if $c_\alpha \geq 0$ for all $\alpha \in \N_0^m$.
-The reverse implication was shown by FitzGerald, Micchelli, and Pinkus in~\cite{fitzgerald}, and can be thought of as a multivariable version of Schoenberg's theorem.
-We now explain how results on several real and complex variables can be used to generalize the work in previous sections to this multivariable setting.
+preserves positivity on $\bp_N( I )^m$ if $c_\alpha \geq 0$ for all $\alpha \in \nnZ^m$.
+The reverse implication was shown by FitzGerald, Micchelli, and Pinkus in~\cite{fitzgerald} for $\rho = \infty$, and can be thought of as a multivariable version of Schoenberg's theorem.
+We now explain how results on several real and complex variables can be used to generalize the work in previous sections to this multivariable setting, including over bounded domains in the original spirit of Schoenberg and Rudin.
 Namely, we characterize functions mapping tuples of positive Hankel matrices into themselves.
 Of course, this is equivalent to mapping tuples of moment sequences of admissible measures into the same set.
-We also prove an analogous result for functions defined on a bounded domain $F: (-\rho, \rho)^m \to \R$, in the original spirit of Schoenberg and Rudin.